Handcrafted Hanbok from Seoul · 3 to 4 weeks (4 to 6 for weddings) · Inquire to order

 How a Korean Wedding Really Goes

-The shape of a modern Korean wedding A typical Korean wedding today: a Western-style main ceremony (white dress, tuxedo, vows)…
+The shape of a modern Korean wedding A modern Korean wedding has two shapes stacked on top of each other.
+A Western ceremony with…

 · Read more →